 The Heat Pump Technologies' member countries fund the HPC which operates on a non-profit basis.
 Operating under the umbrella of the International Energy Agency (IEA), the HPC is an integral part of the IEA's wider programme on heat pumping technologies - the IEA Heat Pumping Technologies.

-The HPC is at the centre of a global network of individuals who have an influence on the application of heat pump technology.
+The HPC is at the center of a global network of individuals who influence the application of heat pump technology.
 From a central office at RISE Research Institute of Sweden in Sweden, the HPC communicates via National Teams in its member countries.
-Each National Team is made up of people and organisations representing the full spectrum of national heat pump activities.
+Each National Team is made up of people and organizations representing the full spectrum of national heat pump activities.

-Close links have been forged with other international organisations concerned with heat pumps, including:
+Close links have been forged with other international organizations concerned with heat pumps, including:

 - International Institute of Refrigeration